Supreme Court's liberals prepare for a spring of dissent - KTVZ

 Obamacare

-One issue that could come before the justices immediately concerns the future of the Affordable Care Act, the signature legislative achievement of the Obama administration that has long been in Trump’s crosshairs.
+One issue before the justices immediately concerns the future of the Affordable Care Act, the signature legislative achievement of the Obama administration that has long been in Trump’s crosshairs.

 Last month, a federal appeals court held that the individual mandate is unconstitutional.
 But critically, the court punted on whether the rest of the massive law — even provisions unrelated to the mandate — could remain on the books.
 Over 98 pages, the 2-1 appeals court asked a district court to review that issue — infuriating supporters of the law.
 They contend the two Republican appointees in the majority were attempting to delay a decision that could gut the law until after the election.

-California and other Democratic -led states as well as the Democratic-led House of Representatives are expected to ask the Supreme Court to step in now to review the decision.
+California and other Democratic-led states as well as the Democratic-led House of Representatives asked the Supreme Court on Friday to step in now to review the decision.
+Calling the law a “fixture of the American health-care system” Donald Verrilli, a lawyer for the House, urged the justices in legal briefs to review a “remarkable” lower court decision that “threatens profound destabilization of the health care system.”

-It will be a long shot request, as the Supreme Court does not normally like to step into an issue while it is still being considered in the lower courts.
+“The present case represents yet another effort by litigants who disagree with the policy judgments embodied in the ACA to use the courts, rather than the democratic process, to undo the work of the people’s elected representatives,” the filing states.

 But challengers of the law might calculate that it only takes four justices to agree to hear a case, and the liberals might contemplate the massive sweep of the law and decide it shouldn’t languish in the lower courts — bringing uncertainty to millions of Americans.